-Q I work for the Market Research Department, and I am occasionally asked to do some consulting in market research for other companies.
+I work for the Market Research Department, and I am occasionally asked to do some consulting in market research for other companies.
 Does this Standard mean I can't be involved in that work anymore outside of the Company?

-A Maybe.
+Maybe.
 For example, you cannot do this kind of work while you are employed by the Company if it will interfere with your commitments to the Company, if you will be exposed to confidential information of a competitor as a result of your research, or if you are asked to interpret research findings that involve Company products.
 The proposed consulting arrangement must be brought to the attention of your manager for review and discussion with Human Resources (HR) and Legal Affairs.
 American Regent employees must bring the proposed arrangement to the attention of HR, Legal Department, and Compliance.
-Plexxikon employees should bring the proposed arrangement to the attention of HR, or the Chief Executive Officer (CEO) and Legal Affairs.